libretto-ai/openai-ts/README.md

       { role: "user", content: "Give a hearty welcome to our new user {name}" }, ]) as any,
     model: "gpt-3.5-turbo",
+    libretto: {
       // Uniquely identifies this prompt within your project.
 Equivalent to
       // passing `promptTemplateName` to `patch()`.
-    ip_prompt_template_name: "ts-client-test-chat",
+      promptTemplateName: "ts-client-test-chat",
       // The parameters to fill in the template.
-    ip_template_params: { name: "John" },
+      templateParams: { name: "John" },
+    },
   });

   console.log(completion.choices);